 Fiordland is a region in the southwest of the South Island of New Zealand.
 It’s some of the most rugged and remote landscape in the country, with beautiful glacier-carved valleys, deep lakes, and high mountains stretching right down to fjords, and the ocean.
-Before my last trip I had never been, and now, it’s somewhere I really want to go back to.
+Before my last trip, I had never been to the area, and now, it’s somewhere I really want to go back to!

 Table of Contents